 Why It Works: Hitting the bar for some beers with your bros is always a good time.
 The morning after?
 Not so much.
 Kick that tired, head-pounding, want-to-throw-up feeling to the curb with an asparagus omelet.
-Science says it’s a powerful post-partying pain fighter.
-Here’s why: Eggs are a rich source of cysteine, an amino acid that helps break down alcohol’s leftover toxins.
+Science says it's a powerful post-partying pain fighter.
+Here's why: Eggs are a rich source of cysteine, an amino acid that helps break down alcohol's leftover toxins.
 Why the greens?
-Asparagus fuels your body with hangover-helping amino acids and minerals that can ward off nausea, fatigue and headaches, according to Journal of Food Science study.
+Asparagus fuels your body with hangover-helping amino acids and minerals that can ward off nausea, fatigue, and headaches, according to a Journal of Food Science study.
 Sounds like a pretty good reason to whip out a spatula and pan to us!

 Your Ailment: Extreme Nausea